jtr0000/eJPT-Notes/2 - Footprinting_Scanning/Footprinting and Scanning.md

 ---
 ### Port-Scanning-with-Nmap

+Port scanning helps identify active services and their states on target systems.
 By default, before performing the port scan, Nmap will first perform host discovery by sending ping probes to check if hosts are online.
 These probes use ICMP traffic, but Windows firewalls often block ICMP by default.
 Preventing the ping probes will effectively just be the port scan.

 #### Port Scan without Ping Probes | `-Pn`